DEALTALK-Vivendi scouting for ideas in 'no taboos' era

 Now an emblem of French capitalism, Vivendi traces its roots back to 1853, when Napoleon III founded it as a public utility to supply water to Lyon.
 It later expanded into property, environment and waste services until charismatic former CEO Jean-Marie Messier pushed it to the brink of bankruptcy in 2002, chasing his vision for an integrated telecom-and-content empire.

-Fourtou was brought in as CEO to save Vivendi and swiftly organized fire sales of publishing and environment units.
+Fourtou was brought in as CEO to save Vivendi and swiftly organised fire sales of publishing and environment units.
 Levy was Fourtou's lieutenant and hand-picked successor.

-Via deal-making, the duo built Vivendi into what it is today, with mature telecoms businesses in France and Morocco generating nearly 60 percent of operating profits, growth coming from Brazilian telecom GVT and video games maker Activision Blizzard (ATVI.O), plus smaller pay-TV and music units.
+Via deal-making, the duo built Vivendi into what it is today, with mature telecoms businesses in France and Morocco generating nearly 60 percent of operating profits, growth coming from Brazilian telecom GVT and video games maker Activision Blizzard, plus smaller pay-TV and music units.

 Although they cleaned up the company's financial position and did a few growth-oriented acquisitions, Fourtou and Levy were no more able than Messier to generate synergies between their telecom and content units.